Gerald Forsythe: Auto racing

 During the Champ Car/IRL merger in early 2008, Forsythe planned to merge his team with former RuSPORT owner Dan Pettit to form Forsythe/Pettit Racing, however Forysthe elected to fold his team rather than race in the merged series.
 His reason for not competing was "lack of sponsorship."
 However, given his financial status his decision seems questionable.
 Sources point to his long-standing feud with Tony George (Indianapolis Motor Speedway President and founder of the IRL) as the true reason for not competing in the new IndyCar Series.

 Numismatics

 Jerry Forsythe is known for owning the finest 1913 Liberty Head nickel, often known as the Eliasberg Specimen, for the financier Louis E. Eliasberg, as part of his top ranked mint state and proof Liberty Head nickel sets.

-He has assembled top ranked and finest sets in the following areas: shield nickels, liberty head nickels, buffalo nickels, Mercury dimes, walking liberty half dollars, and Indian head $10 gold coins.
-He is a PCGS Set Registry Platinum Award Winner for sets in the areas of buffalo nickels, and walking liberty half dollars.
-He as a PCGS Set Registry Gold Award Winner for additional sets covering liberty head nickels, Mercury dimes, and Indian head $10 gold.
-And of note, he maintains a "low ball" set for buffalo nickels.
+In terms of coin collecting, he is known to have Shield nickels, Liberty Head nickels, Buffalo nickels, Mercury dimes, Walking Liberty half dollars, and Indian Head $10 gold coins.
+For his Buffalo nickel collection and Walking Liberty half dollars collection, he was awarded a PCGS Set Registry Platinum Award.
+In addition, he was able to bag a PCGS Set Registry Gold Award for his Liberty Head nickels, Mercury dimes, and Indian Head $10 gold collection.

 In 2019, PCGS credits Forsythe as a "distinguished numismatist" and the designer of the PCGS Rarities Holder.